GeorgeEngEon/coalesce_conversion/README.md

         This is a Others node,
         placeholder descriptions` file in the `nodes/` directory.
 - `STG_UNION_CUST_COUNT_RS_5`:
         This is a Others node,
         placeholder descriptions` file in the `nodes/` directory.
-- `STRIPE_PAYMENT`:
-        This is a Others node,
-        placeholder descriptions` file in the `nodes/` directory.
     ## :book: Node Types in `data.yml` :book: